quantify-os/quantify-scheduler/docs/tutorials/zhinst/index.md

   > - `none` Ignores waiting for Marker

-- The `channelgrouping` property sets the HDAWG channel grouping value and impacts the amount of HDAWG channels per AWG must be used.
+- The `channelgrouping` property sets the HDAWG channel grouping value and impacts the amount of HDAWG channels per AWG that must be used.

 ```{code-block} python
 :emphasize-lines: 5,17